Her Campus Logo Her Campus Logo

 And with that, I’ll see you at Woodstock.

 Hi!
-I'm Jaya.
+I'm Jaya Parsons.
 I'm a first-year junior at UW and am currently an English major.
 I've lived in Seattle my whole life and I absolutely love to write more than anything.
 I'm very interested in journalism and creative writing of any kind.
-I love any music from the 20th century and am obsessed with all things soccer.
+In my free time you can find me listening to music from the 20th century, watching true crime documentaries, or playing soccer.
 My dream is to be a writer and I love meeting anyone who loves to write! (and meeting anyone in general.)